Some funds pay ongoing dividends to shareholders. These dividends come from:

 ***The holding periods established by the IRS are a bit bizarre and are unlikely to be tested (knowing a holding period requirement exists for a dividend to be qualified should suffice).
 For example, the holding period for common stock dividends requires the stock to be held for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.

-If a dividend is not qualified, it will be taxed as a non-qualified (ordinary) dividend.
-The applicable tax rate is equal to the investor’s federal marginal income tax bracket.
-This is likely the tax you’re most aware of, as it typically represents the largest obligation for a taxpayer.
-As of the tax year 2022, these are the income tax brackets for individuals and those filing jointly:
+If a dividend is not qualified, it’s taxed as a non-qualified (ordinary) dividend.
+The tax rate is the investor’s federal marginal income tax bracket.
+As of tax year 2022, these are the income tax brackets for individuals and those filing jointly:

 Do not memorize these tax brackets; this chart is only for context.

 Dividends paid out of certain funds are always considered non-qualified.
-For example, the dividends paid out of mutual funds holding US government and/or corporate debt securities.
-If an investor held these bonds directly, they would pay a tax rate on the interest equal to their federal income tax bracket.
-The IRS simply treats the “pass through” of this interest via a non-qualified mutual fund dividend* in the same manner.
+For example, dividends paid out of mutual funds holding US government and/or corporate debt securities.
+If an investor held these bonds directly, the interest would be taxed at a rate equal to their federal income tax bracket.
+The IRS treats the “pass through” of this interest via a non-qualified mutual fund dividend* the same way.

 *This fund invests primarily in California municipal bonds, which pay tax exempt income to investors residing in California.